AddressIQ for telecom operators

 One address layer improves the business above it and the systems below it.

-Engineering planning accuracy
+Sharpen field and planning accuracy

 Deliverables